opencv-creator/ESP32-wireless-room-mapping-using-L298N-ultrasonic-sensor-and-speed-sensors/README.md

 ************************************************************************************************
 CREDITS TO DRONE BOT WORKSHOP

-this project uses esp32 , ultrasonic sensor , speed sensors and 4 wheeles robot for mapping room using processing IDE through WIFI connection. credits goes to dronebotworkshop website, the youtube video has ckear explanation of the code he has written, but the code present in his website did nt work as he failed to declare outputs in the setup function. so i modified it to make it work.
+this project uses esp32 , ultrasonic sensor , speed sensors and 4 wheeled robot for mapping room using processing IDE through WIFI connection. credits goes to dronebotworkshop website, the youtube video has ckear explanation of the code he has written, but the code present in his website did nt work as he failed to declare outputs in the setup function. so i modified it to make it work.